Exercise 10.3: Do’s and Don’ts of Italian Dining 🍝🚫 #

 1. Fill in the Blanks #

-- cappuccino (Cappuccino is only for breakfast!)
+- cappuccino (Cappuccino is usually for breakfast, not after lunch or dinner.)

 - lento (Italian meals are meant to be slow and social.)